cloudify-cosmo/docs.getcloudify.org/content/kubernetes/provider.md

         * `kubernetes-admin_client_key_data`
         * `kubernetes-admin_client_certificate_data`

-    The Kubernetes secrets are just place holders, so to do this nice and quick, just copy and paste this one-liner into your CLI:
+    The Kubernetes secrets are just place holders, so to do this nice and quick from the CLI just paste this one-liner into your CLI and run it:

     {{< gsHighlight bash >}}
     for i in kubernetes_master_ip kubernetes_master_port kubernetes_certificate_authority_data kubernetes-admin_client_key_data kubernetes-admin_client_key_data kubernetes-admin_client_certificate_data; do cfy secrets create $i -s 'null'; done